 Unwanted wires, tv’s, monitors, microwaves, refrigerators, sound equipment, computers, phones, printers, camera’s, etc. that are campus owned or if you live in campus housing (no off-campus items) submit the item(s) to Pioneer Restore using this online form.

 Food / Organic Waste

 Organic waste (food/yard waste) can easily be turned into compost (a high-value fertilizer) in about four months time.
 Because landfills lack access to oxygen and microbs, the same products take significantly longer to break down in a landfill, and may never completely do so.
-At this time, UW-Platteville is actively exploring ways to divert our food/yard waste from the landfill and into a composting process.

 The landfill used by our waste management provider, Faherty Inc., is in Milan, Ill.
 (108 miles from Platteville—one way!).
 Not only is that drive expensive and bad for the environment, but many of the products that go to landfills still have value left in them.
 This site explains many of the ways that we are working to divert our waste from the landfill.

 UW-Platteville is committed to reducing our impact on the environment and recycling is a big part of this.
 Recycling helps save resources by giving products a second life, prevents harmful contaminants from entering our soil through landfills, creates jobs, and saves the university money (recycling costs less than landfilling).
 As of winter 2013, UW-Platteville (and all Platteville households) use single-stream recycling meaning all recycling can be mixed together in a single recycling bin.
 For more information about what should and shouldn't be recycled, visit our recycling guide.

 Special/universal/hazardous waste includes harmful and hazardous waste such as:

 - Compressed gas cylinders

 - Freon containing equipment (e.g. refrigerator and freezer)